Public art in Qatar: Pouce (Thumb) by César Baldaccini

 Le Pouce sits on display in the Qatar city of Souq Waqif as a symbol honouring the country’s Asian Cup win in 2019.
 It was created by French artist César Baldaccini (1921-1998).
 The sculpture is a scaled up version of a cast of the artist’s own thumb that was created in 1965.
 The location for this piece of art was selected by Qatar Museums to serve as a landmark in the middle of the city and to showcase a blend of classic and modern design.
 This central location, at the top of Al Souq street and near the city’s busy food district, allows viewers to experience the scale of the sculpture compared to the size of nearby shops and cafés.

 Rose III by Isa Genzken

 German artist, Isa Genzken created the large scale sculpture Rose III, which is located in the atrium of M7.
-The eight meter tall aluminium and steel single long-stemmed rose is a reproduction of a 3D scan of a real rose.
+The 8 m-tall aluminium and steel single long-stemmed rose is a reproduction of a 3D scan of a real rose.